 If you can’t pay off your accounts in full and you’ve already spent your savings, you can at least pay more than the minimum your credit card company requires you to send in every month.
 Paying just a few dollars extra every month can make a huge difference.
 Let’s say you’ve got $3,000 sitting on a credit card that charges you 17%.
 If you pay just the minimum every month, it will take you 23 years and over $5,600 in interest to pay off your debt.
 But if you sent in just $10 a month more than the minimum, you’d shave 17 years off your payment schedule and save $4,000 in interest.

-Meanwhile, try to get a lower rate on your credit cards-or get a lower-rate card.
+Meanwhile, try to get a lower rate on your credit cards—or get a lower-rate card.
 Call your card company and ask for the retention office.
 Explain your situation and see if the company will lower your interest rate.
-If not, look around the Internet for a company that will give you a better deal.
+If not, look around for a company that will give you a better deal.

 If you have a lousy credit rating, you may not be able to get a rate below 10%.
 But if you’re like most people, you can probably consolidate your debt and get at least a slightly better deal than the one you currently have.